DavidMatalik/libraryForGit/README.md

-# library
+# Learning Goals:

+Use Constructer Function

+Use Objects

+Use Google's Firebase Realtime Database

-Todos:
+# Todos:

-1. Define rules for Database.
-After 30 days there is no longer public access to database.
+Define rules for Database - after 30 days there is no longer public access to database

-2. Make library faster: At the moment if there is a book added or deleted every book is loaded fresh.
-Would be better if only with the book deleted or created something is done in the background.
+Make library faster - if there is a book added or deleted every book is refreshed - refresh only book deleted or created

-3. Style library nicer: Put "New Book"-Button on Top.
+Style library nicer - put "New Book"-Button on Top - and more